 Important should you find yourself cutting hair all day, an ergonomic grip can give you much better control when holding the clippers.
-If you want to execute detailed fades or designs, then a balding clipper with a centered weight balance coupled with a body that is easy to hold and fits snuggly into your palm will be ideal.
+If you want to execute detailed fades or designs, then a balding clipper with a centered weight balance coupled with a body that is easy to hold and fits snuggly into your left or right palm will be ideal.

 6. Attachment Combs